 In this method, the rows are locked from accessing.

-Right click on sheet name and click on “View Code”
+Step 1: Right-click on the sheet name and click on “View Code”

-Now go to the view tab and select properties window.
+- Step 2: Now go to the view tab and select the properties window.
 You can also use the shortcut key F4 to select the properties window.

-Now go to scroll area and enter the rows that are to be made available to the user.
+- Step 3: Now go to the scroll area and enter the rows that are to be made available to the user.

 - By doing the limit of rows in excel we only choose to hide the rows that are not yet required.